Zapata Peninsula

 Saturday: Travel day to the liveaboard.

-Sunday: 7:00 a.m. transfer to Zapata, then guided fishing.
+Sunday: 7:00 a.m. transfer to Zapata, followed by guided fishing.

 Sunday through Friday: